ggear/asystem_archive/README.md

 # Install

+This project uses maven to mange its build.

-This project can be compiled, packaged and installed to a local repository, skipping tests, as per:
+To compile, package and install the project to a local repository, skipping tests:

 ```bash
 mvn install -PPKG